paulegradie/SeqPyPlot/README.md

 ## Contributors

-I am currently the only contributor t this project, but if you'd like to contribute, by all means please do.
-Let me know so I can include you here if you wish.
+I am currently the only contributor on this project, but if you'd like to contribute, by all means please do.
+Let me know so I can include your name here if you wish.

-## License

-This is free to use OpenSource software.
-Public Domain.

 ## Code Example - Typical Usage